glowieframework/glowie-website/documentation/v1.x/basic-application-modules/actions.md

 # Actions
 Actions are methods from a controller that organizes the way every request is handled.
-An action is basically a function from a controller that does a specific job for a specific task.
+An action is basically a method from a controller that does a specific job for a specific task.

 _Example_: You have `ProductsController`, a controller that is responsible for organizing a product catalog from an ecommerce website.
 Within this controller you need to have specific actions for each functionality needed, like `listProducts()`, `addProduct()`, `editProduct()` and `deleteProduct()`.